 Academic Career and Research Areas

-Prof. Ruland studied human medicine in Giessen and Pittsburgh and graduated in pharmacology.
-After medical and research work at TUM, Freiburg University, the Ontario Cancer Institute and the AMGEN Research Institute at the University of Toronto, Canada, he became head of a Max Eder junior research group of German Cancer Aid at TUM in 2003.
-He completed his postdoctoral studies in medicine in 2005 and was professor of molecular immunology at TUM from 2010 to 2012.
-Since 2012 he has been professor of clinical chemistry.
+Prof. Ruland studied medicine in Giessen and Pittsburgh and graduated in pharmacology.
+After medical and research work at TUM, Freiburg University, the Ontario Cancer Institute and the AMGEN Research Institute at the University of Toronto he became head of a junior research group of German Cancer Aid at TUM in 2003.
+He completed his postdoctoral studies in medicine in 2005 and has been professor of molecular immunology at TUM from 2010 to 2012.
+Since 2012 he is professor of clinical chemistry.
 He is member of the National Academy of Sciences Leopoldina and the German Cancer Aid committee for promoting young medical professionals and scientists.

 - ERC Advanced Grant (2012)